larrycoder123/creditscore_datascience/README.md

-Creates a clean, county-level dataset (Census/BLS/Zillow) and models how economic and social factors relate to mean household income.
-Compares simple linear baselines with tree-based models and visualizes key drivers.
+Classifies customers into poor / standard / good credit categories and examines the factors linked to credit quality.
+Benchmarks logistic and tree-based models and summarizes per-class performance.
-- Docs: see project_overview.pdf for data prep and model details.
+- Docs: see project_overview.pdf for setup, metrics, and takeaways.
-- Code: see the code/ folder.
+- Code: see the code/ folde